blkchain/blkchain/README.md

 ## Introduction

 This is Go code loosely aimed at importing the blockchain into Postgres as fast as possible.
+Licensed under the Apache License, Version 2.0

 This is work-in-progress and is subject to a lot of changes.
 Postgres import was our first goal and as part of it much blockchain-specific